Contributing

 - To speed up the reviewing process

-- To help us write a good release note To help the future maintainers (it could be you!), say five years into the future, to find out why a particular change was made to the code or why a specific feature was added.
+- To help the future maintainers (it could be you!), say five years into the future, to find out why a particular change was made to the code or why a specific feature was added.

 - You should use conventional commits, you can find more information here